FluxML/Flux.jl/docs/src/guide/models/basics.md

 But it works just like before: `grad.outer.inner.W` corresponds to `model1.outer.inner.W`.

 We don't have to use `∘` (which makes a `ComposedFunction` struct) to combine layers.
-Instead, we could define our own container struct, or use a closure:
+Instead, we could define our own container struct, or use a closure.
+This `model2` will work the same way (although its fields have different names):

 ```jldoctest poly; output = false, filter = r"[+-]?([0-9]*[.])?[0-9]+(f[+-]*[0-9])?"
 model2 = let